Plus new checklist, and French and English guidance documents to help protect forestry and mining workers

 “These sectors are considered essential,” says Mike Parent, Vice President of Prevention Services at Workplace Safety North (WSN), “and guidance documents were developed in partnership with the Ministry, and posted on workplacesafetynorth.ca.
 These documents are text-based so we also created a visual reference to help explain key points.”

 The mining and forest products health and safety infographics use images to depict key behaviours and aid with comprehension.
-Also, a new fillable PDF checklist along with text documents in English and French provide additional guidance for mining and forestry sector employers.

 “Mining has particular challenges mainly around cage travel underground, as well as transportation to remote mines.
 Once you’re at work, you’re typically working alone and are physically distanced from other workers.